InsightDataScience/aws-ops-insight/README.md

     chmod 400 <path/to/your/pem.key>

-Next log into your user on the Controlling Machine provided by Insight, which you should be able to do with a command using the following command:
+Next log into your user on the Control Machine provided by Insight, which you should be able to do with a command using the following command:

-    ssh -i <path/to/your/pem.key> <lowercase_first_name>-<lowercase_last_initial>@ops.insightdata.com
+    ssh -i <path/to/your/pem.key> <lowercase_first_name>-<lowercase_last_initial>@<location>.insightdata.com

-For example, assuming your PEM key is in your `.ssh` directory, you can log in with:
+Where location is either `bos`, `ny`, or `sv` depending on your location.
+For example, assuming your PEM key is in your `.ssh` directory, you can log into the Boston control machine with:

-    ssh -i ~/.ssh/control.pem david-d@ops.insightdata.com
+    ssh -i ~/.ssh/control.pem david-d@bos.insightdata.com

 Alternatively, use `nano ~/.ssh/config` or `vim ~/.ssh/config` to add the following to my local machine's `.ssh/config`:

     Host dd-control
-        HostName ops.insightdata.com
+        HostName bos.insightdata.com
         User david-d
         Port 22
         IdentityFile ~/.ssh/control.pem

 and then log in using the command `ssh dd-control` for my convenience.

-**The remainder of the commands in the setup are all done from the control machine. **
+**The remainder of the commands in the setup are all done from the control machine.**

 ## Clone this repo into the home directory on the control machine